 The other story is set thirty years later, in 1990, and follows these kids as adults.
 When they hear news that IT is on the prowl again, they hold true to their promise and travel back to their hometown for one more showdown with the creature.
 Although IT, seems like only a bad childhood memory, he still yields enough power to create fear among the group as adults.

-The main problem with this movie is that the adult characters are not as endearing and the adult story not nearly as frightening or interesting as when we sticks to 1960 storyline.
+The main problem with this movie is that the adult characters are not as endearing and the adult story not nearly as frightening or interesting as the 1960s storyline.
 The kid ensemble has better chemistry and we, the audience, are taken on a fearful ride alongside them as IT plays with their childhood phobias.
-Even if the movie may feel tame compared to current horror standards, we can still empathize with the children as we think back to those same things that may have scared us when we were young.
+Even if the movie effects may feel tame compared to current horror standards, we can still empathize with the children as we think back to those same things that may have scared us when we were young.

-The kids, on the other hand, represented a bit more of what we would feel, at any age, if confronted with an out-worldly demon who fed off our fears.
-These parts of the movie provided the The Losers Club (and us) the natural and logical steps from paranoia and fear to the eventual courage that they would need to face the boogy man.
-This makes for a much more interesting story to invest in.
-The set pieces and fright scenes are also set up on each character’s back story which makes the fright scenes more chilling.
+The kids, on the other hand, represented a bit more of what we would feel, at any age, if confronted with an out-worldly force who fed off our fears.
+These parts of the movie provided The Losers Club (and us) the natural and logical steps from paranoia and fear to the eventual courage that they would need to face the boogeyman.
+It´s much more natural to invest in this story.
+The set pieces and fright-scenes are also set up on each character’s back story which makes them much more chilling.
 In contrast, the adults are given very little development outside of what we already know happened to them as youths.

 Tim Curry is this movie’s true saving grace though.
-As Pennywise he is menacing without having to work hard for it.
+As Pennywise he is menacing without seeming to have to work hard for it.
 His voice and eyes are enough to conjure up all sorts of nasty thoughts – and perhaps he was the cause of a whole generation’s fear of clowns.
-There is little, if anything to fault, about his performance but that can be said about nearly every role he has ever stepped into – especially when it calls for him to play out of this world characters.
+There is little, if anything to fault, about his performance but that can be said about nearly every role he has ever stepped into – especially when it calls for him to play out-of-this-world characters.
 Check out my review of Legend here if you want to find out about another great Curry performance.

 Despite some lulls in the suspense and an uneven performance from the adult actors, IT is definitely worth watching.
 Fans of the source material do complain that the television movie watered down a lot of what makes the book great, but I speak for the audience that never read the book (and certainly every book adaptation has to keep both readers and non-readers in mind) when I say that it both entertained me and gave me some slight creeps.
 IT may not be “hide under the sofa” scary (remember this was 1990 pre-X Files or Twin Peaks network television) but the story certainly stays in your head for a while after the end.

-Speaking of the end.
-This is where the movie does fall apart completely.
-After hours of build up and suspense we are given a rather unsatisfying finale.
-What had been offered as a very long mediation about the fear that resides in the recesses of our minds, but instead we are given an ending which centers around killing the very real creature that lives in the sewers.
-This diminishes the fear factor of most of the film that came before it.
-It would have been great it IT was not something The Losers Club couldn’t really pin down as anything that had an actual physical form and could be killed.
+Speaking of the end, this is where the movie does fall apart completely.
+After hours of build-up and suspense, we are given a rather unsatisfying finale.
+After a laborious meditation on the fear that resides in the recesses of our minds, we are given an ending which centers around killing the very real creature that lives in the sewers.
+This diminishes most of what the film was working towards up to that point.
+It would have been great if IT had been something The Losers Club couldn’t really pin down as an actual physical form, making IT harder to kill.
 It’s a big problem that perhaps the remake will resolve – but we will have to wait until part two of those movies to find out.

 The movie did interest me enough to pick up the book and take a very long read, though.
-If another task of a movie adaptation is to be good enough to get people to pick up the source material than IT succeeded in that wise.
+If another task of a movie adaptation is to be good enough to get people to pick up the source material than IT succeeded.